isomerpages/imda-tradetrust/_about-tradetrust/Legality Guide.md

 <p></p>
 </blockquote>
 <p>Global trade has relied heavily on paper documents for centuries despite
-their legal, financial and practical disadvantages.
+their legal, financial, and practical disadvantages.
 However, new technologies and legal developments now enable the use of electronic transferable documents, such as electronic bills of lading (eBLs).
-These electronic documents can be used on any digital platform so there is no conflict between the sender and receiver, it is easy for everyone to use.</p>
+These electronic documents can be used on any digital platform, making them easy for all parties to adopt.&nbsp;</p>
 <p>TradeTrust is a framework and digital tool that secures electronic documents
 to be verified and trusted across different digital platforms and systems.
 When businesses and other entities adopt TradeTrust, they can easily implement